 People and their relatives told us they were confident that staff knew people well and understood how to meet their needs.
-People's needs and choices were assessed prior to the service commencing.
-People were able to visit or stay for a short period before moving in to the service.
+People's needs and choices were assessed before people moved in.
+People could visit or stay for a short period before moving in to the service.
 This helped ensure people's needs and expectations could be met by the service.
 People were asked how they would like their care to be provided.
-Copies of pre- admission assessments on people's files were comprehensive.
+Copies of preadmission assessments in people's files were comprehensive.
 This information was used as the basis for their care plan which was created during the first few days of them living at the service.